builab/novaCTF_quick_scripts/README.md

 ### 2. Running Individual Steps for NovaCTF

 Edit the `.script` files in the main project folder with the appropriate parameters.
 Then, navigate to the tomogram folder (e.g., `TS_001`) and run each step sequentially:
+NOTE: Step5 does not deal with xaxistilt right now

 - Step 1: Generating defocus file
   ```bash